-Campanile Marseille Saint Antoine
+Campanile Marseille - Saint Antoine

 No prices found through our partners.
 Please contact the business directly or check some of our recommended alternatives.

 How has this hotel rated in the past?

-Photos of Campanile Marseille Saint Antoine
+Photos of Campanile Marseille - Saint Antoine

 Travelers also recommend:

 Travel Blogs from Marseille

 ... to modern times.
 Not only has the building been restored so to has the magnificent gardens.
 We enjoyed a new film " Cezanne in the Aix region" most interesting and enjoyable.
 Rembrandt ,Van dyke,Hans ,work was on display for us to enjoy.
 The other Musee Granet, once again many great artists work, Cezanne once again was featured.
 We really spent a long time enjoying all the works of art.
 The second part of Musee Granet we will see tomorrow where Vincent ...

 ...
 Some of the rooms are set up as they would have been a couple of hundred years ago.
 Others have museum pieces on display.
 It is very attractive.
 There are also good views from the second floor over the village and the surrounding countryside.

 I walk back through the village.
 Someone has been taking their pet pig for a walk.
 They have left it outside a restaurant with its lead tied around the leg of a table.
 I don't think I've seen anyone take a ...